RobertArtigas/RYBEQUATES/README.md

 The [RYB Templates](https://github.com/RobertArtigas/RYB/wiki/Equate-Tables) contain a very simple example.
 The techniques have been improved since the original release in those templates.
 This Template Set contain a bit more sophisticated examples including ...

-Not making any sense yet.
-Look at some of the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.
+Look at the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.

+Specially take a look at the [BUSINESS]()

 ##